papomail/Daily_QA_UCLH/dqa.md

     * Use small a Matrix Size (<t>&le;</t>256x256)
     * Use a TSE multi-slice sequence to keep the scan time under control but keep a short echo-train length (e.g. ETL=3).
 *	Cover a wide sensitive volume
-    * e.g. for the spine elements the FOV covers the entire bottle-phantom volume, with multiple thick slices
+    * e.g. for the spine elements the FOV covers the entire bottle-phantom volume, with multiple 5mm thick slices.

 ## Positioning the test phantoms
+The test phatoms, which would normally be provided by the manufacturer (standard mineral oil bottles or a more speficic phatom for dedicated coils), should be placed in the centre of the coil's sensitive volume and scanned at the isocentre of the scanner.
-Produce similar images per slice (e.g. sagittal scan for the foot phantom, coronal scan for breast phantom).
+The phatom should imaged in an orientation that would produce similar images per slice (e.g. sagittal scan for the foot phantom, coronal scan for breast phantom).
 See section below.